agricolab/ARtACS/readme.md

 [On inspecting  kernels in time and frequency domain](response.md)

 ###### Task List

-- [x] Create filter code
-- [x] Comb Filter when Kernel and Signal Fs are not matched
-- [x] Implement static code tests
-- [x] Allow filtering for non-integer divisible frequencies
+- [ ] Allow filtering for non-integer frequencies
 - [ ] Translate the code to Python3

-- [x] Write up rationale for weighted filters
-- [x] Create signal simulation code
-- [x] Evaluate on simulated signal
-- [x] Write up results of evaluation on simulated signals
+- [ ] Proper Unit Tests
-- [ ] Evaluate on real data
+- [ ] Extend Documentation
 - [ ] Write up results of evaluation on real data
 ---